 A defendant in that situation then must choose between testifying or not testifying and risking the jury inferring something negative by his not testifying.
 This kind of “Hobson’s Choice” is not allowed in the context of protecting a defendant’s constitutional rights.

 In-depth understanding of the constitution’s protections can win a trial and prevent important rights from being ignored.
-The criminal defense attorneys of Brassel, Alexander & Rice, LLC have extensive experience at all stages of the criminal defense process.
-If you or someone you know was arrested in Maryland, contact the attorneys of Brassel, Alexander & Rice, LLC today.
+The criminal defense attorneys of Brassel Alexander, LLC have extensive experience at all stages of the criminal defense process.
+If you or someone you know was arrested in Maryland, contact the attorneys of Brassel Alexander, LLC today.